typelevel/paiges/README.md

 > is optimal and bounded, while the layout algorithm presented here
 > has both properties.

-The name is a reference to the [Paige compositor](https://en.wikipedia.org/wiki/Paige_Compositor) and the fact that it helps you layout pages.

 Some selling points of this code:

  1. Lazy, O(1) concatenation